hybridgroup/gophercon-2019/sensor/arduino/README.md

 ## What you need

-    - Arduino or compatible microcontroller
+    - Arduino Nano33 IoT board
     - Grove IoT Starter Kit parts
     - Personal computer with Go 1.12+ and TinyGo installed, and a serial port.